weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-palm.md

 - The environment variable was renamed to `GOOGLE_APIKEY` from `PALM_APIKEY`. -->

-## Configuring `text2vec-palm` for VertexAI or Google AI Studio
+## Configuring `text2vec-palm` for VertexAI or AI Studio

-The module can be used with either Google Cloud Vertex AI or Google Google AI Studio.
+The module can be used with either Google Cloud Vertex AI or AI Studio.
 The configurations vary slightly for each.

 ### Google Cloud Vertex AI